MFA in Performance Creation

 - provides hands-on arts administration, production and teaching experience to create well-rounded professionals who get the job done.

-Artist-creators with vision and voice are encouraged to apply for the first cohort of five students.
+Artist-creators with vision and voice are encouraged to apply for our next cohort of two-five students.
 We envision diverse cohorts of performers, designers, choreographers, directors, and writers.

 Learn from pioneers in ensemble theatre.

-Students will be taught by award-winning, working professionals—practicing artists who know the craft from daily engagement with performance creation.
+Students are taught by award-winning, working professionals—practicing artists who know the craft from daily engagement with performance creation.
 The Touchstone Theatre Ensemble has been a leader in the field of ensemble theatre, focusing its energies on the development of new original performances and community-based projects for nearly 40 years.
-Additionally, international guest artists will rotate through the program as master teachers of various performance techniques.
+Additionally, international guest artists rotate through the program as master teachers of various performance techniques.